lukewhrit/spacebin/README.md

 Currently a public version does not exist, eventually the goal is to have one though.

+**WARNING:** This readme may not reflect glue's current functionality

 How it differs from hastebin:

 * Always uses phonetic key generation